June Mountain, California

 The J6 and J4 lifts serve the other peak, which is just 40′ lower.
 This was a little too flat for our liking, but the grooming and snow were excellent.

 - It’s hard to explain why, but we had a blast at June.
-We would normally rate this place a “2”, because by every measure it’s lacking, but the snow surface isn’t hammered by hordes of skiers like it is just about everywhere else in California, and the elevation and location in the Eastern Sierra keep the snow dry.
+We rated it a “2”, because by every measure it’s lacking, but the snow surface isn’t hammered by hordes of skiers like it is just about everywhere else in California, and the elevation and location in the Eastern Sierra keep the snow dry.

 - The runs on J7 are a great pitch, and don’t intersect much so you get a nice long straight shot on each, and they are all different.